face-hh/griddycode/README.md

 - Making the cat jumping video in the settings menu fade in/out along the actual menu.
 Currently it ignores the transition;
 - `CTRL` + `P` to open a **quick file picker**, similar to [VSCode](https://code.visualstudio.com/docs/editor/editingevolved#:~:text=Quick%20file%20navigation,-Tip%3A%20You%20can&text=VS%20Code%20provides%20two%20powerful,release%20Ctrl%20to%20open%20it.).
 - Selecting a setting with the property "shader" *should* disable previously-enabled settings with "shader".
+- The `CheckButton` node for each `setting` scene doesn't change with the theme.
+This affects light themes specifically.